zahranoviana/Hands-on-Workshop-Decoding-Bacterial-Communities-Using-Short-Read-16S-rRNA-Metagenomics/README.md

   --o-visualization demux-subsample.qzv
 ```

-The result is something like this
+You can open the qzv file in https://view.qiime2.org/.
+The result is something like this:

 1. Count summary
 ![image](https://github.com/user-attachments/assets/26859cf8-24fc-4333-b7ba-8f3076bd645d)